 At Cranford Park School we believe that the best option for children at lunchtimes is to have the hot school dinner, provided through our partnership with HC3S.
 Children are able to choose from a wide selection of meals.
-The cost of a meal is £2.40 for children in Key Stage 2 (years 3, 4, 5 and 6) but from September 2018 all children in YR, Y1 and Y2 have been able to have a Free School Meal.
+The cost of a meal is £2.50 for children in Key Stage 2 (years 3, 4, 5 and 6) but from September 2018 all children in YR, Y1 and Y2 have been able to have a Free School Meal.
 Children will be given a choice of meals during morning registration when they order their lunch.
 School meals must be paid for in advance.
 You may pay for a term, half term, week or even daily.
-Please deposit money at the school office in a named envelope or use the online payment method which can be access from our home page (you will need to set this up with our office staff before using).
+Please use the online payment method which you can access from our home page (you will need to set this up with our office staff before using).
 Cheques are made payable to ‘Hampshire County Council’.

 The current menus can be viewed here on the Hampshire County Council Website.